mickcrosse/PERMUTOOLS/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

-PERMUTOOLS is a MATLAB-based statistical software package for multivariate permutation testing.
+PERMUTOOLS is a statistical software package for multivariate permutation testing in MATLAB.
 By comparing the magnitude of the test statistic of interest with those obtained using permutations of the data, it provides powerful, distribution-free hypothesis testing.
 Family-wise error rate (FWER) is controlled using max statistic correction (Blair *et al.*, 1994), making it suitable for multivariate or multiple permutation tests.

-PERMUTOOLS offers permutation testing for a range of test statistics including the *t*-statistic (one-, paired-, and two-sample tests), *F*-statistic (unpaired), and correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*, Cliff's *d*, unstandardised mean and median difference).
+PERMUTOOLS offers permutation testing for a range of test statistics including the *t*-statistic (one-sample, paired-sample, two-sample) *F*-statistic (two-sample), and correlation coefficient (Pearson, Spearman, rankit), as well as measures of effect size with bootstrapped confidence intervals (Cohen's *d*, Hedges' *g*, Glass' *Δ*, Cliff's *d*, unstandardised mean and median difference).

 - [Installation](#installation)
 - [Documentation](#documentation)